jogetoss/apps-backup-tool/README.md

 This plugin facilitates comprehensive app backups, including app data, plugins and user groups.
 Supporting both published and unpublished apps.
 Ideal to use with a scheduler plugin for automated daily or scheduled backups.

+To setup and configure this plugin, please see the [documentation](https://dev.joget.org/community/display/SANDBOX2/Apps+Backup+Tool).

 # Getting Help

 JogetOSS is a community-led team for open source software related to the [Joget](https://www.joget.org) no-code/low-code application platform.